scylla-salazar/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This contains ALX 0x07-pointers_arrays_strings projects
+This is a readme file